mono/monodevelop/README.md

 ---------

-If you are building from Git, make sure that you initialize the submodules that are part of this repository.
-To do this execute:
+If you are building from Git, make sure that you initialize the submodules that are part of this repository by executing:
 `git submodule update --init --recursive`

 To compile execute:
 `./configure ; make`

-There are two variables you can set when running 'configure':
+There are two variables you can set when running `configure`:

 * The install prefix: `--prefix=/path/to/prefix`